 Moneyfarm vs Nutmeg - performance

-Moneyfarm's track record goes back to its launch in 2016, while Nutmeg has 9 years' past performance data.
+Moneyfarm's track record goes back to its launch in 2016, while Nutmeg has over 10 years of past performance data.
 In addition, Nutmeg has 10 portfolios compared with Moneyfarm's 7 portfolios, which makes drawing a like-for-like comparison of returns challenging.
-However, to provide an overview, in the table below we have listed the returns of the Moneyfarm portfolios in 2021 alongside the equivalent portfolios Nutmeg offers.
+However, to provide an overview, in the table below we have listed the returns of the Moneyfarm portfolios in 2022 alongside the equivalent portfolios Nutmeg offers.

 |Moneyfarm||Nutmeg Fully Managed|

-Broadly speaking, Nutmeg slightly outperformed Moneyfarm, with its lower risk-level portfolios.
-Moneyfarm fares particularly well in terms of its mid-range and higher risk-level portfolios with Portfolios 4, 5, 6, 7 and 8 slightly outperforming the equivalent portfolios from Nutmeg.
+Broadly speaking, Nutmeg slightly outperformed Moneyfarm, with its lowest and highest risk-level portfolios.
+Moneyfarm fares particularly well in terms of its mid-range portfolios with Portfolios 2, 3, 4 and 5 slightly outperforming the equivalent portfolios from Nutmeg.
 It is worth remembering, however, that past performance is not a guarantee of future performance.
 For a more in-depth comparison of the performance of both Moneyfarm and Nutmeg portfolios over the last three years see our article "Which is the best-performing stocks and shares ISA?"

 Summary: Moneyfarm vs Nutmeg